esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/standhouders/_index.en.md

 {{< /message >}}

 # Vendors Edition 2022
 In order to make Fantasy Court the best version it could be, we'd like to have people who can enrich the experience in whatever way possible.
-We offer an enthousiastic public looking for ambience and specific affairs, because where else can you find a festival focussed on LARP and LARP-related affairs?!
+For vendors and entertainers who provide fantasy-related content, we offer an enthusiastic audience interested in LARP and the entire fantasy genre!

-Fantasy Court will take place on Sunday June 12th 2022, on *het Koeveld* on the campus of the Eindhoven Universtiy of Technology (Den Dolech 12, TU/e, Eindhoven).
+Fantasy Court will take place on Sunday June 12th 2022, on *het Koeveld,* on the campus of the Eindhoven University of Technology (Den Dolech 12, TU/e, Eindhoven).
 The expected end time of the build-up is 10.30h, and the festival ends at 18.00h.
-We intend to create an awesome late morning and afternoon!
+We intend to organize an awesome late morning and afternoon full of exciting activities!

 {{< renderImageResource "fc-2022-map" "fc-2022-campus-map.png" "400px" >}}